 The student may require Adobe Acrobat Reader, Adobe Flash Player, Microsoft Silverlight and other software.
 Free tutorials on many software applications can be found at Lynda.com.
-All UF students are expected to have reliable access to a computer, especially for an online course.
-Honorlock has specific hardware/software requirements: honorlock.com/support.
 Check the support page for ALEKS for technical support using their platform: https://mhedu.force.com/aleks/s/.